mucommander/mucommander/readme.txt

   (ticket #328).
 - Single click on folder panel treated as double click (ticket #321).
 - Fixed 'startup_error' message that wasn't properly localized.
-- Fixed 7zip files left open after being browsed (#334).
+- Fixed 7zip files left open after being browsed (ticket #334).
-- Mac OS X: raised the maximum memory that can be allocated to 128MB, to cope with directories that contain more than 80K files (#332).
+- Mac OS X: raised the maximum memory that can be allocated to 128MB, to cope with directories that contain more than 80K files (ticket #332).
-- Unsafe behavior when deleting a bookmark from the file panel (#329).
+- Unsafe behavior when deleting a bookmark from the file panel (ticket #329).

 Known issues:
 - Some translations may not be up-to-date.
 Refer to